ryqndev/Intro-To-Web-Dev/readme.md

 This repo contains the source code for the todo app example that I will live code to teach fundamental web-development.

+If you're learning html/css/js for the first time, check out final-commented to understand the html/css/js code.

+If you're learning React, check out the react-final folder and the readme.md file on that page.

 The file structure of this repo looks like this (with some files not included for simplicity)

 ```bash
 ├── LICENSE